Services and software

 If you experience problems in the installation of these programs, this page may help you.
 Selenoprofiles can be installed on any unix system with python 2.6 or newer.
 A python command line installer (install_selenoprofiles.py) is provided inside the installation package that you can find below.
 The tar package contains also the manual which is linked below.

-Follow the instructions on the README file included in the package.
+After obtaining the package, follow the instructions on the README file included in the package.
 To be used with the built-in profiles, Selenoprofiles requires a few accesory files.
 These include the large ncbi nr database.
 This used with blastp to query with sequences of candidates, to assign a filtering score based on the titles of the blastp matches.
 If you plan to use selenoprofiles only with your own custom profiles, you can skip its download by performing a minimal installation with:

 python install_selenoprofiles.py -min